13 Reasons for Yellow Leaves on Peace Lily and How to Fix Them

 4. Pest infestations

 Peace Lily is fairly resistant to pests.
-However, weak plants can be infested by spider mites, mealy bugs, aphids and fungus gnats.
+However, weak plants can be infested by aphids, spider mites, mealy bugs and fungus gnats.
 The sap-sucking insects will cause wilting, reduced growth and yellowing of leaves.

 How to fix it

-Always make sure that the Peace Lily is healthy at all times by giving it with the proper growing conditions.
+Always make sure that your Peace Lily is healthy at all times by giving it with the proper growing conditions.

-Minimize pest infestations in Peace Lily by increasing the humidity as the pests are prevalent in dry conditions.
+Minimize pest infestations by increasing the humidity as the pests are prevalent in dry conditions.

-Maintain the Peace Lily well pruned by removing spent flowers, dead and yellow foliage to minimize pest infestations.
+Maintain the plant well pruned by removing spent flowers, dead and yellow foliage to minimize pest infestations.
 Cut the leaves with a clean sharp knife or scissors as close to the base as possible.

-Seperate the affected Peace Lily away from the rest of the plants to reduce spread and treat it appropriately with an Insecticidal soap or Neem oil to get rid of the pests.
-Make sure to cover the entire plant.
+Seperate the affected plant away from the rest of the plants to reduce spread and treat it with an insecticidal soap or neem oil.
+Make sure to follow the manufacturer's instructions.

 5. Root-rot disease

-Root-rot which is enhanced by soggy soil is characterized by wilting, drooping and yellowing leaves in the Peace Lily.
+Peace Lily is prone to root-rot which is enhanced by soggy soil and is characterized by wilting, drooping, yellowing and eventual death of the plant.

 How to fix it

 Slip the Peace Lily out of its pot and inspect the roots.
-Brown-black mushy roots indicate root-rot, trim them off and treat the healthy roots with a copper-based fungicidal solution.
+Brown-black mushy roots indicate root-rot, trim them off.

-Disinfect the pot with the fungicidal solution or use a fresh pot to repot the Peace Lily in fresh, free-draining soil.
+Disinfect the pot with the fungicidal solution or use a fresh pot to repot the plant in fresh, free-draining soil.
 Keep the plant dry for some time before resuming watering.

 Ensure that the pot has a drainage hole and the soil is free-draining to prevent it from getting soggy in the future.

-Reduce watering for the Peace Lily during the cold season as growth is minimal at this time, therefore, the plant does not require much water.
+Reduce watering in fall and winter as growth is minimal at this time, therefore, the plant does not require much water.

-Also, a lack of micronutrients like Magnesium and Iron in the soil for Peace Lily will cause the deep-green leaves to turn yellow.
+If the plant is underfed, it is not getting enough nutrients needed for growth, therefore, the leaves turn yellow and die.
+A lack of micronutrients like Magnesium and Iron in the soil for will cause the deep-green leaves to turn yellow.

 How to fix it

-Feed Peace Lily once a month during the growing season with a phosphorous-rich, water-soluble fertilizer which contains micronutrients for proper growth.
+Feed your Peace Lily monthly in spring and summer with a phosphorous-rich, water-soluble fertilizer which contains micronutrients for proper growth.

-Withhold feeding the Peace Lily during the cold season as growth is minimal and feeding at this time can lead to fertilizer burn, yellowing and death of the plant.
+Stop feeding in fall and winter as growth is minimal and feeding at this time can lead to fertilizer burn; yellowing, browing and death of the plant.

 Peace Lily, Spathiphyllum wallisii

-Underwatering means that there is too little moisture in the soil for the Peace Lily to take up to the leaves for photosynthesis, to make food for growth of the plant.
+Underwatering means that there is too little moisture in the soil for the plant to take up to the leaves for photosynthesis, to make food for growth of the plant.

-Lack of adequate food for growth and other processes in the plant will cause the Peace Lily to begin to die from the leaves which turn yellow, brown and eventually die.
+Lack of adequate food for growth and other processes in the plant will cause the plant to stop growing resulting in yellowing, leaf drop and eventual death of the plant.

 How to fix it

-Should you forget to water your Peace Lily, hhoroughly water the plant and mist the leaves immediately and it should perk up in a short time.
+Should you forget to water your plant, thoroughly water the plant and mist the leaves immediately and it should perk up in a short time.

-Overwatering results in soggy soil which leads to the death of the roots due to lack of oxygen.
-When the roots die, the Peace Lily cannot take up water and therefore it cannot make food for growth and energy.
+Soggy soil will lead to the death of the roots due to lack of oxygen.
+This means that they cannot take up water and therefore the plant cannot make food needed for growth and energy.
+As such, growth stops, yellowing and leaf drop occur as the plant progresses to death.

 How to fix it

-Peace Lily does well under an average warmth within the range of 16-280C.
-Extreme temperatures, either too cold or too hot will reduce growth which will cause the leaves to start turning yellow.
+Extreme temperatures; either too cold or too hot brought about by drafts will reduce growth which will cause the leaves to yellow, brown and fall off.

 How to fix it